SumaRagi07/Early_Signal/README.md

 *No Cluster Match*
 No relevant clusters found.
 The original diagnosis stands as-is.

-By grounding each diagnosis in neighborhood-level patterns, the system becomes more accurate, adaptive, and resilient to ambiguous early symptoms—exactly the type of collective signal needed to spot emerging outbreaks before official data or headlines catch up.
+By grounding each diagnosis in neighborhood-level patterns, the system becomes more accurate, adaptive, and resilient to ambiguous early symptoms.
+This is exactly the type of collective signal needed to spot emerging outbreaks before official data or headlines catch up.

 ---